thahnen/VB6Ant/README.md

 ant -buildfile VB6Ant.xml "vb6.project.create" -DbaseDir=C:\Users\thahn\source\repos -DprojectName=TestProject
 ```

+It uses the resources located in the *templates* directory to create the structure of the new
+project.
+It is intended to work with Git out of the box.

 ### Update Ant library

-In order to update the Ant library that is copied to each project, run the following comman:
+In order to update the Ant library that is copied to each project, run the following command:

 ```shell
 ant -buildfile VB6Ant.xml "vb6.project.update" -DprojectDir=C:\Users\thahn\source\repos\TestProject